chabiw1/Data-Platform-Architecture-ETL-Process/README.md

-# SoftCart-Data-Platform-Architecture-ETL-Process
+# E-Commerce-Data-Platform-Architecture-ETL-Process

-This project outlines the data platform architecture for SoftCart, an e-commerce company, and provides a detailed overview of how we synchronize data between various databases through an automated ETL (Extract, Transform, Load) process.
+This project outlines the data platform architecture for an e-commerce company, and provides a detailed overview of how we synchronize data between various databases through an automated ETL (Extract, Transform, Load) process.

 ## Overview

-SoftCart utilizes a hybrid data platform architecture combining on-premises and cloud-based databases to support its e-commerce operations.
+i utilize a hybrid data platform architecture combining on-premises and cloud-based databases to support its e-commerce operations.
 The architecture facilitates the seamless movement of data from the transactional database to a staging warehouse for transformation before loading it into the production data warehouse.
 The final production data is used for generating business insights through IBM Cognos Analytics.

 ## Tools and Technologies